comnik/thesis/chapters/case-1-nested-join-arrangements.md

 attributes maintained.

-There is a trade-off of course, as transforming plans into delta queries leads to a quadratic increase in the number of dataflow elements.
+There is a trade-off of course, as transforming plans into delta queries leads to an increase in the number of dataflow elements.
+We will see in our discussion of worst-case optimal streaming joins, that this increase can even be quadratic in the number of relations involved in the join.

 Within any given delta flow, an attribute may only appear at a position where either of its sides is already bound by the tuples